ContainerSolutions/cloud-native-patterns/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the patterns.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `master`.
-2. If you've added pattern, double check for typos
+2. If you've added a pattern, double check for typos
-3. If you've changed pattern, explain change in the PR comment
+3. If you've changed a pattern, explain your changes with a comment in the PR
 5. Make sure your patterns are following the structure of the pattern
 6. Issue that pull request!